Iraneus/betamedneed/_services/drugs.md

 layout: service
 ---

-Order certified **medicines including over-the-counter and prescription drugs and devices**.
+Order certified **medications including over-the-counter and prescription drugs**.
 Pick up from the store or have them delivered to you.

 ![Pharm drugs](/images/illustrations/pharm-drugs.jpg)

-Prescription and non-prescriptions medications that can be requested include:
+Prescription and non-prescription medications that can be requested include:

-Pain relievers

-Multivitamins and Supplements

 Antihypertensives (High-blood pressure medications)